Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Introduction

 In this paper, we will focus on the derivation of the effective Euler-Heisenberg Lagrangian first, then we could explore the electromagnetic instability and evaluate the creation rate of quark-antiquark pairs in the vacuum.
-The paper is organized as follows, in section 2, we review the D0-D4/D8 system with more details.
+The paper is organized as follows, in section 2, we review the Witten-Sakai-Sugimoto model in the D0-D4 background with more details.
 In section 3, we derive the the effective Euler-Heisenberg Lagrangian from the probe $\mathrm{D}8/\overline{\mathrm{D}8}$-branes action in the bubble and black D0-D4 background respectively.
 In section 4, we evaluate the creation rate of quark-antiquark pairs in the vacuum.
 In the black D0-D4 background, we find the creation rate is finite at zero temperature limit which qualitatively coincides with the results from the bubble D0-D4 background.
-And our numerical calculation shows the the creation rate decreases when the D0 density ($\theta$ angle) increases in the bubble D0-D4 case.
+In this sense, we suggest that the Hawking-Page transition of this model is suitable to be identified as the confined/deconfined phase transition.
+And our numerical calculation shows the creation rate decreases when the D0 density ($\theta$ angle) increases in the bubble D0-D4 case.
+This may be interpreted as that the vacuum becomes heavier due to the gluon condensate described by this model in terms of quantum field theory.
 The final section is the summary and discussion.